FDio/csit/docs/content/introduction/test_code_guidelines.md

   + All test case names (and suite names) SHALL conform to current naming convention. https://wiki.fd.io/view/CSIT/csit-test-naming
-    TODO: Migrate the convention document to .rst and re-link.

   + Frequently, different suites use the same test case layout.
     It is RECOMMENDED to use autogeneration scripts available,